dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-#### `@DefaultRequiredRoles`
+#### `@DefaultRequiredRole`

 This class decorator specifies the list of required roles to be applied as a default to all Operon methods in the class.
-This can be overridden at the method level with `@RequiredRoles`.
+This can be overridden at the method level with `@RequiredRole`.

 ```typescript
 @DefaultRequiredRole(['user'])